 When you are hungry, become aware of your body and notice a couple of breaths.
 What is your body telling you?
 Spend a couple of moments noticing the sensations that give you that message.
 No need to change them, just become aware of them and explore the feeling.

 Benefits: When you listen, your body will tell you if it is actually hungry and what it’s hungry for.
-Learning to accept and therefore tolerate hunger stops us from knee-jerk eating food that we don’t really need.
+Learning to accept and therefore tolerate hunger stops us from immediately feeling the need to eat food that we don’t really need.

 Step 2: Choosing what to eat

 Look or think about the choices, becoming aware of what’s on offer.
 Notice all the factors at play – the different foods, what they’re made of, how they are prepared, how they smell, the cost.
-Notice the choice is yours, and what thoughts or feelings arise from each option, without trying to change them.
+Appreciate that the choice is yours, and notice what thoughts or feelings arise from each option, without trying to change them.

 Benefits: To stop and notice the foods on offer opens our eyes to the choices we make.
-It allows us to make informed choices that nourish us – whether that’s by making a wholesome choice or one that’s indulgent!
+It allows us to make informed decisions that nourish us – whether that’s by making a wholesome choice or one that’s more indulgent!

 Step 3: Preparing your food